-President Lex Luthor seems to be suffering from one of these at the beginning of the Justice Lords arc in Justice League.
+- President Lex Luthor suffers from one of these at the beginning of the Justice Lords arc in Justice League.
 As the alternate-dimension League close in on him, he's cryptically mumbling "They couldn't see the beauty!
 No imagination!
 It could have been so perfect!"
 We never learn exactly what Luthor was up to prior to this, but the way normally cool-headed Lex seems to be coming apart indicates it was an outcome he obviously didn't plan for.
 Also, he's killed The Flash.
 When Superman finally confronts him, Lex actually threatens to start a nuclear war if Supes doesn't back down.

 Superman: I let it get this far because of the law and the will of the people.

-Aku, the evil shapeshifting demon/wizard, does this in episode 13 of Samurai Jack in which he tries to convince the children of the world that Jack is the true villain and Aku is actually a hero.
+- Aku, the evil shapeshifting demon/wizard, does this in episode 13 of Samurai Jack in which he tries to convince the children of the world that Jack is the true villain and Aku is actually a hero.
 He does this through telling modified fairy tales where Jack is the bad guy.
 After being interrupted and contradicted a bunch of times during the fairytales by some terrified witless children, he starts to completely mix up fairy tales in increasingly hysterical, convoluted (and incredibly hilarious) ways.
 Finally, it ends with him shouting "THE END!" and swirling away.

-In The Spectacular Spider-Man, when the Master Planner's (alias Doctor Octopus) master plan falls apart, and he is briefly overwhelmed by information to boot, his reaction is relatively subtle.
+- In The Spectacular Spider Man, when the Master Planner's (alias Doctor Octopus) master plan falls apart, and he is briefly overwhelmed by information to boot, his reaction is relatively subtle.
 Rather than visibly lose his composure, his voice becomes frighteningly quiet and deranged (if his eyes were visible, they would probably be bulging) as he does everything in his power to sentence Spider-Man to his doom.

-Riddler gets one after Batman escapes from what was supposed to be his last Death Trap, then tricks Riddler into revealing what he did without upholding his end of the deal of telling Riddler how he managed to escape, in essence ruining Riddler's already failed attempt at reform.
+- Riddler gets one after Batman escapes from what was supposed to be his last Death Trap, then tricks Riddler into revealing what he did without upholding his end of the deal of telling Riddler how he managed to escape, in essence ruining Riddler's already failed attempt at reform.
 The episode ends with him screaming wildly in his cell in Arkham:

 "It's impossible, I tell you!
 Impossible!
 My trap was perfect!
 How did he do it?
 I must know!
 SOMEBODY TELL ME!
 IT'S NOT FAIR!
 THERE WAS NO WAY, I TELL YOU, NO WAY HE COULD HAVE GOTTEN OUT!
 SOMEBODY TELL ME!
 DO YOU HEAR ME?!
 SOMEBODY TELL ME HOW HE DID IT!
 I HAVE TO KNOW!
 I HAVE TO KNOOOOOOOOWWWWWWW!"